segasai/q3c/README.md

   The ellipse is specified by major axis, axis ratio and positional angle.
   This function should be used if when the index on q3c_ang2ipix(ra,dec) is created.

-- q3c_poly_query(ra, dec, poly) -- returns true if ra, dec is within the spherical polygon poly specified as an array of right ascensions and declinations.
-Alternatively poly can be an actual PostgreSQL Polygon type.
-This is the function that needs to be used for index accelerated polygon queries.
+- q3c_poly_query(ra, dec, poly) -- returns true if ra, dec is within the spherical polygon specified as an array of right ascensions and declinations Alternatively poly can be an PostgreSQL polygon type.
+This function uses the index for faster queries, assuming the index on q3c_ang2ipix(ra,dec) was created.

 - q3c_ipix2ang(ipix) -- returns a two-element array of (ra,dec) corresponding to a given ipix.